prometheus/prometheus/discovery/README.md

-For configuration management systems like Chef, while they do have a database/API that'd in principle make sense to talk to for service discovery, the idomatic approach is to use Chef's templating facilities to write out a file for use with `file_sd`.
+For configuration management systems like Chef, while they do have a database/API that'd in principle make sense to talk to for service discovery, the idiomatic approach is to use Chef's templating facilities to write out a file for use with `file_sd`.